Vishvam10/ReMark-Backend/README.md

 # ReMark Backend

-This is the backend for ReMark (a website annotation tool).
+This is the backend server for ReMark (a website annotation tool.
+More about that [here](https://github.com/Vishvam10/ReMark-Client)).
 It is built using `Flask`.
 The APIs are RESTful and are made using `Flask-RESTful`.
+The primary database, for development, testing and production is `sqlite3`.
+That is used with `SQLAlchemy` and `Flask-Migrate` to abstract the database. **The production DB however will be migrated to `PostgreSQL` in the near future**

 <br>

 # Basic setup

-Follow these steps to setup the backend server locally

 <br>